Rethinking The Uniformity Metric in Self-Supervised Learning: Conclusion

 \section{Conclusion}

-In this paper, we have identified five fundamental properties that an ideal uniformity metric should adhere to.
-However, the existing uniformity metric introduced by \cite{Wang2020UnderstandingCR} falls short of satisfying three of these properties, underscoring its inability to account for dimensional collapse.
-Empirical studies further support this finding.
-To address this limitation, we have introduced a novel uniformity metric that successfully satisfies all of these desiderata, with a notable capability to capture dimensional collapse.
-When integrated as an auxiliary loss in various well-established self-supervised methods, our proposed uniformity metric consistently enhances their performance in downstream tasks.
-A possible limitation of our work is that the five identified desiderata may not provide a complete characterization of an ideal uniformity metric.
-A pursuit of complete characterization of an ideal uniformity metric is in order.
+In this paper, we have identified four principled properties that an effective uniformity metric should possess.
+Namely, an effective uniformity metric should remain invariant to instance permutations and sample replications while accurately capturing feature redundancy and dimensional collapse.
+Surprisingly, the popular uniformity metric proposed by \cite{Wang2020UnderstandingCR} fails to meet the majority of these properties, unveiling its limitations.
+Empirical investigations corroborate our theoretical findings.
+To overcome these limitations, we introduce a new uniformity metric that satisfies all four properties.
+Particularly, this new metric demonstrates remarkable abilities to capture feature redundancy and dimensional collapse.
+Integrating it as an auxiliary loss in various self-supervised learning methods effectively mitigates dimensional collapse and consistently improves their performance on downstream tasks.
+Nonetheless, it is worth noting that the four identified properties may not encompass a comprehensive characterization of an ideal uniformity metric, warranting further exploration.